cloudfoundry/community/toc/rfc/README.md

 ## Managing Action Plans
 For RFCs where the outcome is an agreed Action Plan, you may want to update the RFC with meaningful status updates in new PRs.
 Once the plan is either complete or no longer relevant, it should be moved to the archived directory in a new PR.

-## Managing Processes

-Process RFCs shouldn’t be substantially altered after they are accepted, although it’s fine to correct typos and other mistakes via a new PR.
-In order to change a Process, the original RFC must be superseded by a new one.
-The process for this is:

-1. Create a new RFC PR as above, noting in the summary which RFC it is superseding.
-2. In the same branch, mark the old RFC as superseded and link to the new RFC and move (using `git mv`) it into the archived directory.
-3. When the new RFC is accepted and the PR is merged, the old RFC will no longer be active.